 - help with information about a non-emergency case, or

 - help because you were called for a conference, or

-- help obtaining a COVID-related benefit (such as a stimulus check or extended unemployment), or
+- help obtaining a COVID-related benefit (such as the statewide rent relief program), or

 - help understanding changes in the law, then

 Please call our central intake line at 1-877-574-8529 so that we can assess your eligibility for intake by our office.
 If you are eligible, your case will be assigned to an attorney for evaluation.
 Thank you.